berkanyilmz/Database/README.md

 # Database
-This repository contains database codes
+This repository contains database codes for different programming languages.